dengwirda/jigsaw-matlab/README.md

 	* Create a new, empty MSVC project.
 	* Import the jigsaw.cpp file, this contains the main() entry-point.
-	* Modify the MSVC project settings to include the "../src/" directory.

 #### `Folder Structure`